 Your breastfeeding diet is really key to telling your body it’s okay to let go of fat, while also providing the nutrients that produce the liquid gold your baby needs.

 If you are looking for a quick way to increase your breast milk supply, while not consuming extra calories, I highly recommend Fenugreek.
-I’ve used it a few ways, but the drinkable versions worked best for me.
+I’ve used it a few ways, but the capsule versions worked best for me.